poletaevvlad/CubeLang/docs/types.md

 ## Collection types

-cubelang defines two collection types: `list` and `set`.
+CubeLang defines two collection types: `list` and `set`.
 Values of these types can hold multiple values of the same type.

 A list is a sequential collection of values that can be accessed by their index.
 The first item in the list has the index `0`.
 Items in the list  can be repeat.